This Is Not That: Discipleship

 Paul couldn’t have been more clear in 1 Corinthians 2:2: “For I resolved to know nothing while I was with you except Jesus Christ and him crucified.”

-The good news of grace doesn’t just start the journey; it sustains every step of it.
-So we never graduate from the gospel.
+Because the good news of grace doesn’t just start the journey; it sustains every step of it.
+We never graduate from the gospel.
 Every part of our hearts and minds is transformed as we trust it more deeply while life keeps rolling on.

 So What Does Discipleship Look Like?